 Your doctor may be concerned about a skin lesion, which is a lump or spot on or just below your skin, or they may need to confirm the cause of a skin rash or eruption.

+If a problem is found, the healthcare team will discuss the appropriate treatment with you.
 If the biopsy is normal, the healthcare team will reassure you.

 Are there any alternatives to a punch biopsy?

 A blood test or scan may give more information and show that you have a problem.
 However, a biopsy will help to find out exactly what is causing the problem and will help your doctor to recommend the best treatment for you.

 The procedure is performed under a local anaesthetic and usually takes 10 to 15 minutes.

 Your doctor will stretch your skin to make it easier to use the punch to remove a sample of tissue.
 The amount of tissue removed is usually less than 4 millimetres in diameter and about 1.5 millimetres deep.

 They will either close the hole with stitches or use a dressing.